IW0N/BON/README.md

 This is class, struct, int or anymore with fixed size representation.
 In contrast to **byte array**, this doesn't contain length at begining.
 You can know length of fixed byte array by serializing type and by byte array if fixed byte array contains it.
 ## Nullable
 Nullable sign that value is null or not.
-If value is null, then used first byte of block is 0, if not null - 1.
+If value is null, then first byte of block is 0, if not null 1.